Azure-Samples/realtime-call-center-accelerator/README.md

 [VoiceRAG: An Application Pattern for RAG + Voice Using Azure AI Search and the GPT-4o Realtime API for Audio](https://github.com/Azure-Samples/aisearch-openai-rag-audio)

 Based on this solution accelerator: [on-the-road copilot](https://github.com/Azure-Samples/on-the-road-copilot)

+---

+**Trademarks:** This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.